alumet-dev/alumet/plugin-opentelemetry/README.md

 ### OpenTelemetry demo

-The connection to the OpenTelemetry Collector was done following the [official data prepper tutorial](https://github.com/opensearch-project/data-prepper/tree/main/examples/metrics-ingestion-otel).
+The connection to the OpenTelemetry Collector was done following the [official Data Prepper tutorial](https://github.com/opensearch-project/data-prepper/tree/main/examples/metrics-ingestion-otel).

 Notes:
 - For clarity, I disconnected traces and metrics from other sources to better visualize in OpenSearch.